Progressive-Victory/the-website/README.md

 ## Deploy on Vercel

 Only certain users have the ability to deploy branches on Vercel.
-Create a PR and request help from @asoronow or attend coding team meeting Mondays at 5PM PST / 8PM EST to have your PR approved.
+Create a PR and request help from @somejoops or attend coding team meeting Mondays at 5PM PST / 8PM EST to have your PR approved.